aiven/devportal/docs/products/kafka/kafka-mirrormaker/concepts/replication-in-mirrormaker2.rst

 A: The replication by MirrorMaker 2 is asynchronous in nature, which limits what can be guaranteed by it:
 * In case of the source cluster failure, it can't be guaranteed that all records accepted in the source cluster will be replicated to the target cluster.
 For example, the source cluster accepts records R1, R2, R3, MirrorMaker 2 replicates R1 and R2 and then the source cluster becomes unavailable.
 Record R3 will not reach the target cluster in this case.
 * It can't be guaranteed that when an offset is committed in a consumer group in the target cluster, the checkpoint for it immediately appear in the target cluster.
 It means, committed offset mapping between clusters is not absolutely precise and in case of failover some records that were consumed from the source cluster will be re-consumed from the target cluster.
 * It can't be guaranteed that a record's schema (from '_schema' topic) will be replicated to the target cluster before the record itself.
 In case of the source cluster failure, it can't be guaranteed that a schema will be replicated at all.
-So it's possible that a replicated record in the target cluster will not be deserialized at the moment of consumption due to its schema missing in the target cluster.
+So it's possible that a replicated record in the target cluster will not deserialize at the moment of consumption due to its schema missing in the target cluster.

 **Q: Can it be guaranteed that no record is dropped during the replication?**